 Evenly, Roman asked, “Mind if I make an announcement?”

-“Listen to me.”
+“Listen up.”
 Roman’s voice was a command, everywhere at once, filling the pub.
 It was in the snap of the fire.
 It echoed in the rafters.
 It sank into the shadows.
 It was in their heads, and it was in their silence.
 The Wu sisters dropped their cards, the dragon outside stopped its pacing.
 Somewhere toward the back, a glass shattered on the ground.

 They were used to being the monsters.
 Now, they were prey in their own den.